 Wayne Morse Integrity in Politics Award

-Recipients of the Wayne Morse Integrity in Politics Award meet the following criteria:
+Recipients of the Wayne Morse Integrity in Politics Award have met the following criteria:

-- They have demonstrated a commitment to justice, that is, they have a commitment to fair processes and a concern for all members of society.
+— commitment to justice, that is, to fair processes and a concern for all members of society

-- They have demonstrated independence, that is they are unmoved by influence and political expediency.
+— independence, unmoved by influence and political expediency

-- They have demonstrated courage, that is, they are willing to take principled stands even at great political cost and have the ability to face adversity with steadfast purpose even when the risk is great.
+— courage, that is, a willingness to take principled stands even at a great political cost

 1987: Rose Bird, Chief Justice, California Supreme Court